Applying to the Graduate Journalism Program

 Writing samples are optional for master's applicants, but are encouraged.
 Master's applicants typically submit a research paper (R&T and Hybrid tracks) or 3-5 published articles (Professional and Hybrid tracks).

-- Each portfolio should contain 20 to 24 images in a PDF document.
-We are interested in images that deal with people and that show your storytelling skills.
-Please do not send vacation-type images.
-The ideal portfolio would be a number of your best single images and a photo story of six to eight images.
+- For portfolios of still or video images, upload 20 to 24 images in a PDF document.
+We are interested in images that deal with people and show your storytelling skills, rather than vacation-type images.
+The ideal portfolio would be your best work.
 Be sure to supply caption material for all images.

 For more information please see: